Hanamaki, Iwate: Local attractions

 Hanamaki is known historically for its many onsen (hot springs).
-Kenji Miyazawa's various legacies are the old Hanamaki city's other perennial tourist attraction.
+Kenji Miyazawa's various legacies are the old Hanamaki city's other perennial tourist attraction; notably the Miyazawa Kenji Memorial Museum features several exhibitions related to his life and works.
 The city also has a ski slope.

 One of Hanamaki's most notable events is the Hanamaki Matsuri, an annual festival which takes place the second weekend of September and dates back to 1593.
 The three-day festivities include a dance of over one thousand synchronized traditional dancers; the carrying of over one hundred small shrines; and the parading of a dozen or so large, hand-constructed floats depicting historical, fictional, or mythical scenes and accompanied by drummers, flautists, and lantern-carriers.
 Of these dances, the most famous is Shishi Odori (dance of the deer).
 This dance involves men dressing as deer and banging drums.

 With the city's recent mergers, Hanamaki now lays claim to its absorbed towns' attractions. Ōhasama is famous for local varieties of traditional Kagura dance.
 Kagura dancers often appear at area festivals or functions.
 On a hill above the town of Ōhasama proper stands a statue resembling the wolf-like costumes donned by Hayachine Kagura dancers.
 Mt.
 Hayachine, which at 1917 m (6289 ft) is the second highest mountain in Iwate Prefecture, lies in the northeast section of Ōhasama.
 The area is home to the regionally well-known Edel Wine.
 In September, the Ōhasama Wine House hosts the annual Wine Festival.
 Around the time of Japan's Girls' Festival, Ōhasama puts on displays of its collection of dolls, many of which are several hundred years old.
-Local history suggests that the dolls may have been given to residents of Ōhasama by travelers from Kyoto on their way to trade in Hokkaidō.
+Local history suggests that the dolls may have been given to residents of Ōhasama by travelers from Kyoto on their way to trade in Hokkaido.
 Ishidoriya has a history of brewing sake connected with the Nambu Toji tradition.